[Masters of the Void]

 So what's a #include good for?
 Glad you asked.
 You see, a computer is very complex, and even to get a single character displayed on the screen already involves lots of programming work.
 However, much of this work has already been done by the programmer(s) that wrote the operating system you're working with.
 They wrote dozens and dozens of files, all like our main.c file.
 These files contain things like printf in the fourth line of our file, which is basically a command that writes text to the screen.

 Usually, every programmer who wanted to draw text on the screen would have to do the work to create their own printf.
 But programmers are a lazy lot, and so they invented #include.
 Somewhere on your computer, there is a file named stdio.h, which contains all the code needed for printf, and which is essentially the same as the one used by your operating system (if I may say this in such a simplified way).
 By including this file, you tell the compiler to do the same as if you had copied the contents of that file into your main.c file.
-You'll quickly develop a deeper understanding of these include files (or header files, as they're sometimes called, hence the ".h" suffix) and libraries when we get to creating an include file of our own.
+You’ll quickly develop a deeper understanding of these include files (or header files, as they’re sometimes called, hence the “.h” suffix) when we get to creating an include file of our own.
 For now it suffices to know that this #include tells the compiler about printf, which is described below.

 Note: By the way, "stdio" is short for "standard input/output".
 C was originally designed at a time when file names could only be 8 characters in length, so you'll find a lot of abbreviations like this.

-Note: I usually end comments with a full stop (".") when they describe the line they're on, while I use a colon (":") at the end of comments that describe the line(s) below them.
+I usually end comments with a full stop (“.”) when they describe the line they’re on, while I use a colon (“:”) at the end of comments that describe the line(s) below them.
 I hope that helps you read the comments in these samples better.

 {